Port Revel: Manned models

-Manned models are small scale models that can carry and be handled by at least one person on an open expanse of water.
-They must behave like real ships, giving the shiphandler the same sensations.
-Wind, currents, waves, water depths, channels and berths must be reproduced realistically.
+Scale models can be transported and operated by at least one person.
+They must behave like real ships, providing the user with the same sensations.
+Wind, currents, waves, water depths, channels, and mooring points are realistically reproduced.

-Manned models are used for research (e.g. ship behaviour), engineering (e.g. port layout) and for training in shiphandling (e.g. maritime pilots, masters and officers).
-They are usually at 1:25 scale.
+Scale models are used for research (e.g., on ship behavior), engineering (port development), and for training maritime pilots, captains, and officers in maneuvering.
+The models are generally built to a scale of 1:25.

-The aim of training on manned models is to enable seamen to acquire or to develop manoeuvring skills through a better understanding of a ship's behaviour as it sails in restricted water conditions at manoeuvring speed.
-Manned models are considered by ships' captains and maritime pilots as the next best thing to a full-scale prototype for understanding a ship's behaviour.
-Training on the scale models provides experience that could never be gained on real ships, for the simple reason that neither ship-owners nor local authorities would allow such risks to be taken.
-Scale models allow the shiphandler to make mistakes.
-Scale models allow experimentation on ship behaviour to explore unknown fields beyond the limits of safety.
+The objective of training on scale models is to enable seafarers to acquire or develop their maneuvering skills through a better understanding of a ship’s reactions under real operating conditions.
+Ship models are considered by captains and pilots to be the best simulators.
+Training on these models provides experience that could never be gained under real operating conditions, as neither shipowners nor maritime authorities would accept the associated risks.
+The models allow for errors and the exploration of extreme situations.

-Periodic training on scale models will maintain shiphandling skills at their highest level, and periodic evaluations will show it.
+Periodic training on scale models will maintain shiphandling skills at their highest level and complements electronic simulators.

-Those who have trained on both claim that scale models are complementary to computer simulators.
-While manoeuvres with currents, waves, tugs, anchors, bank effects, etc. are reproduced more accurately on scale models, numerical simulators are more realistic when it comes to the bridge environment.
+While maneuvers involving currents, waves, tugs, anchoring, shore effects, etc., are reproduced more accurately on scale models, digital simulators are more realistic when it comes to the bridge environment.

-In an ideal world, shiphandling training would consist of three things:
+Ideally, maneuvering training should be based on three pillars: